openshift/enhancements/enhancements/machine-api/external-remediations.md

 ## Proposal

-We propose modifying the MachineHealthCheck CRD to support a externalRemediationTemplate, an ObjectReference to a provider-specific remediation template CR.
+We propose modifying the MachineHealthCheck CRD to add a new field, `externalRemediationTemplate`, an ObjectReference to a provider-specific remediation template CR.

 ### User Stories

 #### Story 1